Libra Season Is Here, So Get Your Flirt On

-On September 23, the fall equinox arrives and Libra season officially begins.
+As of September 23, the autumn equinox has arrived and Libra season has officially begun.
 The seventh sign of the zodiac is associated with balance, beauty, and sociability — especially when it comes to networking.
 Over the next month, we’ll all feel Libra’s influence, until we move into Scorpio season.

 “From September 23 to October 23, the sun moves through action-driven Libra, ruler of the realm of partnerships,” Narayana Montúfar, Senior Astrologer at Astrology.com and Horoscope.com, tells Refinery29.
 “By the time the sun enters Libra, both Venus (Libra’s natural ruler) and Mercury (communication guru) are already there, getting us accustomed to the light-hearted, romantic, and artsy vibe of this sign.”